joshhus/blockchain-sw-25/howto/console-deploy-ocp-firewall.md

 ## Create a new project for your {{site.data.keyword.blockchainfull_notm}} Platform deployment
 {: #deploy-ocp-project-firewall}

-After you connect to your cluster, create a new project for your deployment of {{site.data.keyword.blockchainfull_notm}} Platform.
+Next, you need to create a second project for your deployment of {{site.data.keyword.blockchainfull_notm}} Platform.
 You can create a new project by using the OpenShift web console or OpenShift CLI.
 The new project needs to be created by a cluster administrator.

 If you are using the CLI, create a new project by the following command:
 ```